Boycotts of Israel: Academics

-A campaign for an academic boycott of Israel was launched in April 2004 by a group of Palestinian academics and intellectuals in Ramallah, in the West Bank, that formed the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) as part of the Boycott, Divestment and Sanctions (BDS) campaign.
-The campaign calls for BDS activities against Israel to put international pressure on Israel, in this case against Israeli academic institutions, all of which are said by PACBI to be implicated in the perpetuation of Israeli occupation, in order to achieve BDS goals.
-Since then, proposals for academic boycotts of particular Israeli universities and academics have been made by academics and organizations in the Palestinian territories, the United States, the United Kingdom, and other countries.
-The goal of the proposed academic boycotts is to isolate Israel in order to force a change in Israel's policies towards the Palestinians, which proponents argue are discriminatory and oppressive, including oppressing the academic freedom of Palestinians.
+A campaign for an academic boycott of Israel was launched in April 2004 by Palestinian academics and intellectuals in Ramallah, who formed the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) as part of the broader BDS campaign.
+PACBI argues that all Israeli academic institutions are implicated in the occupation, and calls for international pressure through boycotts.
+Since then, boycott proposals have come from academics and organizations in the Palestinian territories, the U.S., the U.K., and elsewhere, aiming to isolate Israel until it changes policies they view as discriminatory and oppressive.